Using solar panels to generate clean, renewable energy

 For example: 51 BS7 2RD

 The map uses colours to show the sun's strength on unshaded roof space:

 Solar Photovoltaic (PV)

-Using the Solar Energy Calculator from the Energy Savings Trust, you can estimate the savings you could make by installing a solar system and the payment you could receive from the Feed-in Tariff.
+Using the Solar Energy Calculator from the Energy Savings Trust, you can estimate the savings you could make by installing a solar system.

 Solar water heating